HermiloOrtega/TimeCardTracker/README.md

 - No secrets in the codebase — credentials are environment variables only
 - `.env.local` is git-ignored — never committed
-- `.env` in the repo is a placeholder template only — real values are set on the hosting provider's environment panel
-- No external API calls at runtime
 - No authentication — intentional for a single-user local tool
+- No external API calls at runtime — all data stays local
 - All user input rendered via React's default escaping — no `dangerouslySetInnerHTML`
+- MySQL credentials read from env vars at runtime — never hardcoded

 ---